Lomray-Software/react-mobx-manager/README.md

  */
 class UserStore {
   /**
-   * Required only if we don't configure our bundler for keep classnames and function names */
+   * Required only if we don't configure our bundler to keep classnames and function names */
   static id = 'user';